 Roman's new cookbook, "Something from Nothing," is similarly full of simple cooking concepts for fellow pantry-staple warriors, as well as new recipes and old favorites.

-Roman shared one of those recipes for home cooks looking to try their hand a simple but delicious dish.
+Roman is sharing some of those recipes with home cooks looking to try their hand a simple but delicious dish.

-Check out the full recipe below, as well as a list of pantry staples Roman suggests having on hand.
+Check out the full recipes below, as well as a list of pantry staples Roman suggests having on hand.

 Chickpeas